actgardner/rr-blog/where-to-skate.md

 ## Where to Skate in Ottawa

+This is a listing of venues and community organizations.
+Check out our blog for a list of specific upcoming events this month!

-Want to have your event listed here?
+Want to have your group listed here?
 Contact us at info@rideaurollers.com

 ### Ottawa Quad Rollerskating Club
 OQS runs a weekly roller disco at Carleton's Norm Fenn Gym (in the winter) or the Rideau Curling Club (in the summer).
 They also run themed roller discos in a number of venues.